Skip to content

 Machine learning assistance

 Since most users stop using mental health apps after two weeks, according to a recent study, the texting platform presents a more promising option.
 The platform works by sending out pushed text messages all day long, allowing users to participate whenever they’re ready.
-The AI bot can be communicated without data or an internet connection because it uses SMS.
+The AI- powered chat bot can be communicated without data or an internet connection because it uses SMS.
 A text discussion is started after registering on the MHA website, and the user responds to questions.
 The platform then makes use of machine learning to target particular engagement interests and discover more about the user’s activities, such as the subjects they are interested in and the best informational format.
 To assist the bot to be more personalized, users can also provide optional information about their demographics, experiences, and interests.
 Mental illness can have radically unpredictable ebbs and flows.
 Nguyen expects the platform would make it easier to plan care routines around these severe changes.

 “I might not open an app or I’m not going to call my friend, but if I’m lying in bed in the middle of the night, and I’ve told this platform, ‘Hey, I really like getting texts at 10 PM.’
 And it sends me texts at a time when I know that I’ll probably need it.
 That’s the kind of experience that I can plan for when I’m well, but when I’m not well, it’ll just come because I need it.”